emberjs/data/README.md

 #### Belongs To

-Similar to `hasOne`, `belongsTo` sets up a one-to-one relationship from one model to another.
-Let's revise the example above so that, in addition to being able to find an author's profile, we can find the author associated with a profile:
+`belongsTo` sets up a one-to-one relationship from one model to another.
+In the following example, in addition to being able to find an author's profile, we can also find the author associated with a profile:

 ```javascript
 App.Profile = DS.Model.extend({